The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

+\begin{Lemma} If $C$ is a filling set of curves, whenever $E(C,d)$ is nonempty, $E(C,d)$ has a~minimum of $C$. \end{Lemma} \begin{proof} Whenever $C$ fills, it contains a minimal filling set $C_{m}$.
+It was shown in Corollary~\ref{linear} that $E(C_{m}, d|_{C_{m}})$ has a minimum, and since $E(C,d)\subset E(C_{m}, d|_{C_{m}})$, the lengths of curves on~$E(C,d)$ cannot be less than the value at the minimum on $E(C_{m}, d|_{C_{m}})$.
+Since the intersection of $E(C,d)$ with the thick part of $\mathcal{T}_{g}$ is closed, the infimum is realised.
+As each connected component of $E(C,d)$ is closed, this also shows that each connected component of $E(C,d)$ has a minimum. \end{proof}

-\begin{lem} Let $C$ be a minimal set of filling curves and $C'\subset C$.
-The only minima of $C'$ and $C$ occur in the intersection of $E(C,d)$ with $\mathrm{Min}(C)$. \end{lem} \begin{proof} It was shown in the proof of Lemma \ref{polyhedronargument} that for $c\in C$ there are no saddle points of $L(c)|_{L(C\setminus\{c\},t,d)}$ and for $c\in C'$ there are no saddle points of $L(c)|_{L(C'\setminus\{c\},t,d)}$.
+\begin{Lemma} Let $C$ be a minimal filling set of curves and $C'\subsetneq C$.
+The only minima of $C$ occur in the intersection of $E(C,d)$ with $\mathrm{Min}(C)$, and $C'$ has no minima. \end{Lemma} \begin{proof} It was shown in the proof of Lemma \ref{polyhedronargument} that for $c\in C$ there are no saddle points of~$L(c)|_{L(C\setminus\{c\},t,d)}$ and for $c\in C'$ there are no saddle points of $L(c)|_{L(C'\setminus\{c\},t,d)}$.
 It follows that each connected component of $E(C,d)$ and each connected component of $E(C',d)$ has at most one minimum of the restriction of the lengths of curves in $C$ respectively $C'$.
-By Lemma \ref{polyhedronargument} the gradients of the lengths of curves in $C$ respectively $C'$ are linearly independent everywhere away from this minimum.\\
+By Lemma \ref{polyhedronargument}, the gradients of the lengths of curves in $C$, respectively $C'$, are linearly independent everywhere away from this minimum.